nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to add a patient
+1. User enters add command with the detailed information of patient to be added.
-2. HealthContact requests for details of the patient to add
-3. User enters the requested details.
-4. HealthContact adds the patient
+2. HealthContact adds the patient

     Use case ends.